Goluxas/astar/README.md

 Added FPS counter.
 It's about 4 fps when the algo is taking 170ms.
 1000 ms / 60 frames = ~16.6 ms/frame ideally.
 4 frames means we're taking about 250 ms per frame to process, so something else must be slow too. ~~Drawing the path?~~ Nope, disabling that made no difference really.

+Just noticed I only get about 40 fps without any pathfinding/drawing at all.
+Weird.

 ## Up Next

 ~~Add timer.~~